“If the purest form of a hymn is praise to God for what He is and does, this is a fine example.” (Derek Kidner)

 The earth is full of the goodness of the LORD.

 a.
-For the word of the LORD is right, and all His work is done in truth: The goodness and truth of God’s word is a further reason for praise.
+For the word of the LORD is right, and all His work is done in truth: The truth of God’s word is a further reason for praise.
 In addition, God does His work in truth – not with deceit or manipulation.

 i.
 “His word and His work are inseparable, for His words are never empty.”
 (Kidner)